Car Ownership Transfer in Spain Online

 - Firstly, it is important to meet with the seller and check the car thoroughly before agreeing verbally.
 We highly recommend having a car report done to ensure that the car is free from fines, embargoes, or financing.
 Our car report service is available for a fee of €15.

-- Check the car documents.
+- Next, check the car documents.
 Make sure the seller has proof of payment of the previous years IVTM (road tax) and the ITV (MOT) is valid.

-- Make sure the seller’s ID matches up with the name on the permiso de circulaccion (logbook).
+- Make sure the seller’s ID matches up with the name on the permiso de circulacion (logbook) to avoid any complications.
 It is becoming more common for people not to transfer ownership of their vehicle and so the logbook is still in the previous owner’s name.
 This will prevent you from transferring the vehicle into your name.
 Take copies of the seller’s/buyer’s ID.

 - A sales contract needs to be completed in Spanish and signed by both parties.
 Buyer and seller keep a copy.
 It’s important to put the exact time on the contract as well as the date to save any fines or charges that can occur immediately after the sale.

 - Pay for the vehicle.